Eldadkro/TradingModel/README.md

 # TradingModel
-looking at the implications of kyle critiria in a controlled invirment with optimizaiton
+looking at the implications of Kelly critiria in a controlled invirment with optimizaiton